NetDiver-OSS/NetAM/docs/usage/index.md

 ![network_splitter](img/utils/network_splitter.png)

-Split a network by subnet.
+Split a network range by a number of subnet.

 ## PTR Resolver